NIHAL3403/weather-app/README.md

 Usage 🖥️

 Search for a city: Enter the name of the city in the search bar and click the "Search" button to display the current weather and the 5-day forecast.
-Get current location weather: Click the "Get Current Location" button to fetch the weather for your live location.
+Get current location weather: Click the "Get Current Location" button to fetch the weather for your live location (Wait for 15 - 30 sec).
 Make sure your browser has location services enabled.<br>

 Troubleshooting 🛠️